equiposinoficina/notion-proxy-ng/README.md

 https://pandao.github.io/editor.md/en.html

 # notion-proxy-ng
 Turn your [Notion](https://notion.so "Notion") pages into a Website with your URLs and customizations.
-Faster than the previos version of [notion-proxy](https://github.com/equiposinoficina/notion-proxy "notion-proxy").
+Faster than the previos version of [notion-proxy](https://github.com/equiposinoficina/notion-proxy "notion-proxy") because now Notion pages are parsed as static content.

+Some other features avilable in the project are:

+* inject JavaScript code
+* inject CSS code
+* robots file supported

 # Background
 We have a project called [Industry 4.0 systems](https://industry40.systems "Industry 4.0 systems") where we publish technical information about Industry 4.0.
 It's really confortable write this information on [Notion](https://notion.so "Notion") and maintain our internal projects from there.
 We want to take in advantage our internal documentation system for publishing a web site with useful and public information.